Therapy for black sheep, truth seekers, & cycle breakers.

 Can a narcissist spot you a mile away?
 Will they make their way over to you in a crowded room?
 In therapy, you can learn tools for protecting your peace and sense of self.

-Neurodiverse Relationships
+Neurodiverse Couples

 The unique strengths of neurodiverse relationships—which often bring a “far left brain” and a “far right brain” together—can also cause friction without the right tools and understanding.